Why Choose Cedars-Sinai Marina del Rey Hospital for Arrhythmia Treatment?

-Marina Del Rey Hospital provides patients suffering from arrhythmia with a wide variety of treatment approaches, depending on the type and severity of the condition.
-The well-trained doctors and specialists can offer individualized treatment regimens for arrhythmia to suite each patient’s needs and promote a rapid and efficient recovery.
+Cedars-Sinai Marina del Rey Hospital provides patients suffering from arrhythmia with a wide variety of treatment approaches, depending on the type and severity of the condition.
+The well-trained doctors and specialists can offer individualized treatment regimens for arrhythmia to suit each patient’s needs and promote rapid and efficient recovery.

-The cardiovascular surgeons at Marina Del Rey Hospital may recommend one of the two surgical procedures as treatment for arrhythmia:
+The cardiovascular surgeons at Cedars-Sinai Marina del Rey Hospital may recommend one of the two surgical procedures as a treatment for arrhythmia:

 Coronary artery bypass grafting is another procedure, which is recommended in conditions where coronary heart disease is the reason for arrhythmia.
 This surgery improves blood flow to the heart muscles.